FedPF: Accurate Target Privacy Preserving Federated Learning Balancing Fairness and Utility: Experimental Validation

 In the experiment, we use the \textit{FedAvg} algorithm on the server to aggregate the global model.
-The number of clients is 5.
-The local and global rounds are 1 and 200, respectively.
+The number of clients is 6.
+The local and global rounds are 1 and 5, respectively.
 We use a simple feedforward neural network consisting of three fully connected layers.
 The input is first projected to a hidden dimension with a ReLU activation, followed by a second linear layer mapping to 200 dimensions, and finally, an output layer producing a 2-dimensional prediction.
 The input dimensions of the model are 12, 22, and 12 based on \textit{Adult}, \textit{Bank}, and \textit{Compas} datasets, respectively.
 The local batch size is 128.
+Please refer to the github for the detailed experimental settings.